2nd Rhode Island Infantry Regiment: Detailed service

 After the battle of the 14th, Colonel (now General) Wheaton received from the regiment the gift of a superb sword, belt and silver spurs, as a testimony of their regard for him as an officer.
 In the "mud expedition" that followed this attack on Fredericksburg, the Second Rhode Island participated.
 It subsequently went into winter quarters, and was employed in picket duty and the usual camp routine.
 On the 2nd and 3 May 1863, the Battle of Chancellorsville was fought.
 On the morning of the 3rd, the regiment supported General Gibbon's division in carrying Salem Heights, near Fredericksburg, having two men slightly wounded.
 In the storming of Marye's Heights, on the afternoon of the same day, the most terrible portion of the conflict, and in some sense a separate, independent battle, the regiment, led by Colonel Rogers, performed deeds of conspicuous valor.
 At a critical moment, it largely contributed towards checking the enemy when our forces were being driven on the right, and saved a New Jersey regiment, hotly pressed, from annihilation and probable capture.
-The battle of Gettysburg, Pa., July 1, 2 and 3, next followed.
+The battle of Gettysburg, Pennsylvania on July 1, 2 and 3, followed.
 In reaching this field of Union triumph, so dearly purchased, the regiment made good time, and toward night of the second day, having marched about thirty miles, it took position on the field of battle on the extreme left, as a portion of Sedgwick's reserve.
 During the whole of the 3rd, though not directly engaged, it was constantly moving, under a storm of shells, to different parts of the field, in support of points hardly pressed, losing one man killed and three wounded, and on the following day was on picket on the further edge of the battle field.
 In pursuit of the retreating rebels, the regiment had a picket skirmish at Williamsport, July 12, in which three men were wounded.
 Continuing its march back into Virginia, the regiment made camp near Warrenton, July 25, having marched, going and returning, nearly three hundred miles.

 On 9 October, following the Battle of Gettysburg, the rebel General Lee put his army again in motion, to turn the right flank of the forces under Meade, and make a push for Washington; but the falling back of the Federals upon Centreville and Chantilly completely checkmated his purpose.
 At this point, the 6th Corps, including the Second Rhode Island, occupied the extreme right of the line.
 In the advance of the Union forces upon Rappahannock Station, November 7, which resulted in the rout of the enemy and the capture of 1600 prisoners, the regiment was held in reserve; and in another successful advance across the Rapidan, November 26, it participated.
 A quiet winter at Brandy Station intervened, when on 4 May 1864, the Army of the Potomac began the grand movement that ultimated in the capture of Richmond.
 The marching and fighting of the succeeding four or five weeks, to reach the Chickahominy, comprises a part of the history of the regiment.